ZhangLi-CS/GCP_Optimization/README.md

 LRnorm: The settings of lr in each original paper.

-LRfast: The settings of lr has the fastest convergence.
+LRfast: The settings of lr have the fastest convergence.

-LRadju: The settings of lr makes the best trade-off between convergence speed and classification accuracy.
+LRadju: The settings of lr make the best trade-off between convergence speed and classification accuracy.

 ![LearningRate](https://github.com/ZhangLi-CS/GCP_Optimization/blob/master/LearningRate.png)